Hercules constellation is located in the northern sky. It was named after Hercules, the Roman version of the Greek hero Heracles.

 Zeta Herculis is a multiple star with a combined apparent magnitude of 2.81, only 35 light years distant from Earth.
 It is the brightest of the four stars that form the Keystone asterism.

-Zeta Herculis is part of the Zeta Herculis moving group of stars, which also includes Phi-2 Pavonis in Pavo constellation, Zeta Reticuli in Reticulum, 1 Hydrae in Hydra, and Gliese 678 in the constellation Ophiuchus, among other stars.
+Zeta Herculis was once believed to be a member of the Zeta Herculis moving group, a group of stars that share a common origin and are travelling together in space.
+The group includes Phi-2 Pavonis in Pavo constellation, Zeta Reticuli in Reticulum, 1 Hydrae in Hydra, Beta Hydri in Hydrus, and Gliese 678 in the constellation Ophiuchus, among other stars.

 Sarin – δ Herculis (Delta Herculis)